joepuzzo/servo/README.md

 # For Teensy 4.1

-You need to install a custom firmata with this http://firmatabuilder.com/
+1. You need to install a custom firmata with this http://firmatabuilder.com/

-You also need this https://www.arduino.cc/reference/en/libraries/encoder/
+2. You also need this https://www.arduino.cc/reference/en/libraries/encoder/

+3. You also need to change this `_minPulseWidth = 1;` to `_minPulseWidth = 4;` in the `ConfigurableFirmata-2.10.1`s  `AccelStepper.cpp` file

-You need to add this to the Boards.h in the `ConfigurableFirmata-2.10.1` src/utility directory
+3. You need to add this to the Boards.h in the `ConfigurableFirmata-2.10.1` src/utility directory

 ```cpp